uber/Cadence-Docs/src/docs/01-get-started/02-java-hello-world.md

 ---

 # Java Hello World
-This section only describe how to write and run a HelloWorld with Java.
-Go to [Cadence-Java-Samples](https://github.com/uber/cadence-java-samples) for more examples, and [Java-Client](/docs/java-client) and [java-docs](https://www.javadoc.io/doc/com.uber.cadence/cadence-client/latest/index.html) for more documentation.
+This section provides step by step instructions on how to write and run a HelloWorld with Java.

+For complete, ready to build samples covering all the key Cadence concepts go to [Cadence-Java-Samples](https://github.com/uber/cadence-java-samples).

+You can also review [Java-Client](/docs/java-client) and [java-docs](https://www.javadoc.io/doc/com.uber.cadence/cadence-client/latest/index.html) for more documentation.

 ## Include Cadence Java Client Dependency